Farm Animals at Widmouth Farm Cottages

 Goats - Bianca the British Saanen and Cinnamon & Toast the Golden Guernsey's.
 Our goats love attention and stand for a long time just to be stroked, although a handful of grass or some raw fresh vegetables or fruits are even more appreciated!
 These three are great characters.

-Pigs - Rapid Ron is a quiet character who either has a loyal following or inspires no interest - everyone reacts differently, but it is quite an experience to stroke a pig!
-He is a Vietnamese spotted.
-We also have two sows who produced 20 piglets between them in 2008, 2009 & 2010.
+Pigs -We have two sows who produced 34 piglets between them in 2008, 2009 & 2010.
 One is a Landrace (plain pink pig) called Lollipop and the other is a Gloucester Old Spot called Trotters.
-However, this year they have been put on a diet, as they were too fat to have piglets which was very sad!
+However, they are now too old to have piglets but they are living a happy retirement here!

 Sheep - Many hand reared and tame!
 Lucky Lamb, Barley, Flash, Zulu and Evie usually come when called.
 They love a treat of a plain biscuit or some special 'pasture mix'.
 The only trouble is that when you walk through the sheep fields carrying a plastic bag you may get a 'woolly following'!

-Poultry - Chickens, ducks, and turkeys.
+Poultry - Chickens and ducks.
 In summer all our chickens and ducks live in houses kept behind ordinary fencing, then an inner electric fence, to protect them against foxes.
 However, those that can fly (we don't believe in clipping their wings) occasionally have a 'dispute' and half a dozen may fly out and start to wander around the grounds.
-The turkeys are fully free-range, except at night.
 So that is why visiting dogs have to be on leads (our own dogs are trained not to attack or chase them).
-We collect the eggs once a day and visitors are welcome to do this with/for us!
+We collect the eggs once a day and visitors are welcome to do this with us!

 Dogs at Widmouth Farm Cottages